adwoaaddai/fluffy-train/README.md

 ## Installation

 1. Make sure you have Java Development Kit installed.
-You can download it from [OracleJDKdownload page](OracleJDKdownload page) or [OpenJDK page](openJDK page).
+You can download it from [OracleJDKdownload page] or [OpenJDK page].

 2. Clone or download this repository.